notofonts/noto-docs/src/descriptions/NotoSerifKhmer.md

-Noto Serif Khmer is a modulated (“serif”) design for texts in the Khmer script.
+Noto Serif Khmer is a modulated (“serif”) design for texts in the Southeast Asian _Khmer_ script.
 It has multiple weights and widths, contains 361 glyphs, 13 OpenType features, and supports 175 characters from 4 Unicode blocks.